LeTurt/turtlegod/cryptonote_notes.md

 ## sections

 Every body of every command has one high-level Section that contains all the rest of the data.
-This of it like a JSON-type structure, which has a root element.
+Think of it like a JSON-type structure, which has a root element.
 Well, you could maybe imagine some XML too, but let's not get too messed up, eh.

 The Section starts with a varint value describing the number of elements under the root elements.
-Think of this as the value N.
+Call it the value N.
 Then you loop through N values of any of the data types, including possibly other nested Sections.
 For these N values, the following is performed.